 A happy dog is a healthy dog.
 Most pet owners simply assume that physical health is the only important thing to worry about until there are problems, but keeping a mentally healthy dog is very important for your dog's physical health as well.
-We'll be looking at different problems associated with mental health and how to help them.
+Different problems are associated with mental health, and there are various ways to help your pet.

-Why do they do the things they do?
+Obsessive-Compulsive Behaviors: Why do they do the things they do?
 And over and over and over again?

-To top off the series, we'll take a look at the physical aspects of mental health issues.
+Physical Ailments: Take a look at the physical aspects of mental health issues.
 Sometimes mental and emotional troubles are mere symptoms of a deeper concern.

 Dogs are incredible.
 If you pay attention to your pet, they always let you know something is wrong.
-There is no "false bravado" that you see in humans, where pretending not to feel pain is a big thing.
+There is no "false bravado" that you see in humans; pretending not to feel pain is a big thing.
 Stick around and see if perhaps your pet has been trying to tell you something.